 Below are some examples of how you can create your artwork ranging from low cost to higher cost options.

-These are by no means exhaustive and the only options, you are creative so have fun and play with the space.

-Maybe you just want to remove adverts and leave the space blank like we do with
+These are by no means exhaustive or the only options: you are creative so have fun and play with the space.
+Maybe you just want to remove adverts and leave the space blank like we do with noadday.org

-NO AD DAY

-Graffiti writers - How sick would your tag or throw up look if it was illuminated at night in one of these spaces...
-Just sayin'.
+Graffiti writers - How sick would your tag or throw up look if it was illuminated at night in one of these spaces... just sayin'.

-OPTION 1 HAND DRAWN/PAINTED
+OPTION 1 HAND DRAWN/ PAINTED